OData/v3ProtocolDocument/OData.markdown

 #### 7.4.1.2.
 Advertising Currently Available Actions ####

-The existing OData Formats (application/atom+xml and application/json;odata=verbose) require all Actions that are currently available for the current entity or current collection of entities be advertized inside any representation of the entity or collection entities returned from the service.
+OData application/atom+xml and application/json;odata=verbose formats require all actions that are available for the current entity or current collection of entities to be advertised inside any representation of the entity or collection entities returned from the service.

-It may be resource intensive to determine whether an Action is currently available on a particular Entity or EntitySet.
-If this calculation would be too expensive, a service SHOULD advertize the Action as if it is available.
-The service MAY fail later if the client attempts to invoke the Action and it is found to be not available.
+A service SHOULD advertise only those actions that are available for a given entity or collection of entities.
+The service MAY advertise all actions for a given entity or collection of entities.
+The service MAY fail later if the client attempts to invoke the action and it is found to be not available.

-The following information MUST be included when an Action is advertized:
+The following information MUST be included when an action is advertised:

 - A 'Target Url' that MUST identify the resource that accepts requests to invoke the Action.
 - A 'Metadata Url' that MUST identify the FunctionImport that declares the Action.
 This Url can be either relative or absolute, but when relative it MUST be assumed to be relative to the $metadata Url of the current service.
-- A 'Title' that MUST contain a human readable description of the Action.
+- A 'Title' that SHOULD contain a human readable description of the Action.

-Example: Given this client request:

-	GET /service.svc/Customers('ALFKI') HTTP/1.1
+Example: Given a GET request to /service.svc/Customers('ALFKI')
-	Host: host
-	Accept: application/json
-	DataServiceVersion: 1.0
-	MaxDataServiceVersion: 3.0

-The service might respond with a Customer entity that advertises a binding of the `SampleEntities.CreateOrder` Action to itself:
+The service might respond with a Customer entity that advertises a binding of the `SampleEntities.CreateOrder` action to itself:

-	HTTP/1.1 200 OK
-	Date: Fri, 12 Dec 2008 17:17:11 GMT
-	Content-Type: application/json
-	Content-Length: nnn
-	ETag: W/"X'000000000000FA01'"
-	DataServiceVersion: 3.0

 	{"d":
 	 {
 	   "__metadata": {
-	       "uri": "Customers(\'ALFKI\')",
-	       "type": "SampleModel.Customer",
-	       "etag": "W/\"X\'000000000000FA01\'\""
-	       "properties" : {
-	           "Orders" : {
-	              "__associationuri" : "Customers(\'ALFKI\')/SampleModel.Customer/$links/Orders",
-	           }
-	       },
+	       ...,
 	       "actions" : {
 	           "SampleEntities.CreateOrder" : [{
 	               "title" : "Create Order",